Billys Crash Helmets’ definitive guide to choosing a safe motorcycle crash helmet

 Bell helmets scored highest with straight five out of fives right across the board with all seven of their full face lids.
 Marushin, surprisingly, came second scoring an average of 4.8 stars.
 You might have trouble finding either of these brands though and some of the helmets are discontinued, in which case try third place Caberg with an average score of 4.6.

-For details of which individual full face models are worth looking at, check out our top 5 full face helmets list.
+For details of which individual full face models are worth looking at, check out our top 10 Safest helmets list.

 Which are the best performing modular helmets?